-Annex 2: Definitions and Abbreviations
+ANNEX 2: DEFINITIONS AND ABBREVIATIONS

-Key terms Definition Award criteria Criteria used by Contracting Authority to evaluate submitted tenders and to select the one or more best positioned bidder (s) to meet the defined needs.
-Bidder Legal or natural persons participating in the procurement process of a contract with the Contracting Authority.
-Public Procurement Contract / Government Contract A contract / agreement entered by Contracting Authority and the Supplier in accordance with the relevant national or provincial laws or applicable regulations on Public Procurement.
-Procurement Process A series of actions, steps and decisions involved in the way procurement work is completed.
-Public Procurement cycle The process structured around three distinct phases: Pre- Tendering, Tendering and Post-Tendering and characterized by the following stages: (1) preparation and planning, (2) publication and transparency, (3) submission of tenders, opening and selection, (4) evaluation and award, (5) contract implementation and closure.
-Procurement Stage A typical high-level procurement process within the Public Procurement cycle that can be further divided into sub- processes, procurement procedures / activities and results or contributes to the control aspects required in of Public Procurement.
-Audit of Public Procurement by SAIs Public procurement audit by SAIs or its delegates, which includes, verification of the physical existence of the acquired assets, compliance control, review and assessment of Public Procurement processes, results and performance, reporting on the audit.
-Qualification criteria Criteria used by the Contracting Authority to evaluate capability of suppliers /vendors/ providers to perform the relevant procurement contract.
-Risk management of public procurement contracts A range of measures taken by the Contracting Authority to mitigate the identified contractual risks.
-Supplier (Vendor, Provider) A legal entity or an individual generally providing goods and services or specifically chosen to provide them to the Contracting Authority.
-Stakeholders Individual or companies interested in deliverables/ Users outcomes and impact of Public Procurement.
-Contracting Authority, citizens or specific groups of individuals who consume, use the procured product or employ it in their life, business etc.
+Key terms Definition Audit of Public Procurement by SAIs Public procurement audit by SAIs or its delegates, whic includes, verification of the physical existence of the acquire assets, compliance control, review and assessment of publi procurement processes, results and performance, reportin on the audit.
+Award Criteria Criteria used by Contracting Authority to evaluate submitte tenders and to select the one or more best positioned bidder(s to meet the defined needs.
+Bidder Legal or natural persons participating in the procurement proces of a contract with the Contracting Authority.
+Public Procurement A contract / agreement entered by Contracting Authorit Contract/Government Contract and the Supplier in accordance with the relevant national c provincial laws or applicable regulations on public procurement Public Procurement Cycle The process structured around three distinct phases: Pre Tendering, Tendering and Post-Tendering and characterize by the following stages: (1) preparation and planning, (2 publication and transparency, (3) submission of tenders opening and selection, (4) evaluation and award, (5) contraction implementation and closure.
+Procuring entities Central government bodies, local authorities, publi enterprises or even private companies receiving public funds

-Kommentert [AKH19]: Unnecessary as this concept is used a few times and the understanding of the concept is clearer in the text.

-Procuring entities Central government bodies, local authorities, public enterprises or even private companies receiving public funds.
-Turius.
+Key terms Definition Procurement Process A series of actions, steps and decisions involved in the way procurement work is completed.
+Qualification criteria Criteria used by the Contracting authority to evaluate capability of suppliers /vendors/ providers to perform the relevant procurement contract.
+Procurement Stage A range of measures taken by the Contracting authority to mitigate the identified contractual risks.
+Supplier (Vendor, Provider) A typical high-level procurement process within the public procurement cycle that can be further divided into sub-processes, procurement procedures / activities and results or contributes to the control aspects required in of public procurement.
+Risk management of public procurement contracts A range of measures taken by the Contracting authority to mitigate the identified contractual risks.
+Users Contracting authority, citizens or specific groups of individuals who consume, use the procured product or employ it in their life, business etc.

 Key terms Abbreviations

 EU European Union

-KPI Key Performance Indicators

-OECD Organization for Economic Co-operation and Development

-SME Small and Medium Size Enterprise

-UNCITRAL The United Nations Commission for International Trade Law

-WTO World Trade Organization

 IDI INTOSAI Development Initiative

 IFPP INTOSAI Framework of Professional Pronouncements

+INTOSAI International Organization of Supreme Audit Institutions

 ISSAI International Standards of Supreme Audit Institutions

-INTOSAI International Organization of Supreme Audit Institutions
+КРІ Key Performance Indicators

+OECD Organization for Economic Co-operation and Development

 SAI Supreme Audit Institutions

+SME Small and Medium Size Enterprise

+ωтο World Trade Organization

+UNCITRAL The United Nations Commission for International Trade Law